d-shap/assertions/README.md

 But Assertions framework can use Hamcrest matchers.
 In this case Assertions framework can be used as a main framework for the unit testing.
-And in case of some specific assertions custom Hamcrest matchers can be used.
+And in case of specific assertions custom Hamcrest matchers can be used.